chrisalbon/mlai/content/python/brute_force_d20_simulator.md

 Title: Brute Force D20 Roll Simulator
 Slug: brute_force_d20_simulator
 Summary: Brute Force D20 Roll Simulator
 Date: 2016-05-01 12:00
 Category: Python
 Tags: Basics
 Authors: Chris Albon

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 This snippet is a completely inefficient simulator of a 20 sided dice.
 To create a "successful roll" the snippet has to generate  dozens of random numbers.

-### Import random module
+## Import random module

 ```python
 import random
 ```

-### Create a variable with a TRUE value
+## Create a variable with a TRUE value

 ```python
 rolling = True
 ```

-### Create a while loop that rolls until the first digit is 2 or less and the second digit is 10 or less
+## Create a while loop that rolls until the first digit is 2 or less and the second digit is 10 or less

 ```python